derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-Linux.md

   ![](images/200/57.1.png)

+- Setting these variables can be a little tricky the first time you attempt it.
+[Checkout this video if you want to watch the steps performed. ](https://videohub.oracle.com/media/Lab+200A+Terraform+.tfvars+OCI+Configuration/0_vkxcw719)

 - You will replace lines **2, 4, 6, and 7** with the values from the OCI Console, referring to the following screenshot for where to find them.